 Stretching has additional benefits as it relates to performance:

-Designed as a full body stretching device, the StretchRite provides comfortable, measurable static stretching exercises for active individuals looking to increase their flexibility.
-Online videos provide guidance for effectively performing basic to advanced stretches.
-Downloadable guide with sport-specific suggestions is also available.
+Designed as a full-body stretching device, the StretchRite provides comfortable, measurable static stretching exercises for active individuals looking to increase their flexibility.
+Online video provide guidance for effectively performing basic to advanced stretches.

-The ProStretch Plus is a useful tool that athletes and trainers world-wide use for safe and effective dynamic stretching of the lower leg including the hamstrings, calves, Achilles tendon, plantar fasciia and toes.
+ProStretch Plus is a useful tool that athletes and trainers worldwide use for safe and effective dynamic stretching of the lower leg including the hamstrings, calves, Achilles tendon, plantar fascia, and toes.
 The ProStretch Plus allows for a safe, gradual, controlled stretch that no slant board or curb can provide.
-Online videos provides guidance for effectively performing basic to advanced stretches.
+Online videos provide guidance for effectively performing basic to advanced stretches.
 Downloadable guides are also available.

 Myofascial release focuses not only on the muscles but also the soft connective tissue that surrounds muscles (fascia).
 The pressure that is applied to muscles while when using a therapy roller helps to eliminate tension and reduce the impact of knots or tender spots.
 Using a multi-layer therapy roller like the RangeRoller helps the muscles to lengthen and shorten more appropriately, allowing greater ranges of motion to be achieved during exercise and athletic activities.
 Watch how to perform self-myofascial release using the RangeRoller.

 So, remember that muscle strength and flexibility is a fundamental building block in sports performance.
 Incorporating a regular stretching routine into your training schedule will definitely pay off in improved athletic performance and a reduction in your risk of injury.

 Read the entire Stretching Your Way into Better Health series: